 So my first job was heavy on the cold calling.
 They call it that because one literally shivers out of unexplainable fear that someone on the other end will actually pick up.
 New leads would come in and I would hit the dialpad, calling people and attempting to sell music lessons.
 During down time I would wander around our office.
 We had extraordinary views of downtown San Diego and the San Diego Bay.
+[Put a picture?]
 One day I wandered over to where the Engineers worked and saw nerf guns, nerdy swag, and all smiles and I thought that was where I belonged.
 Sales is an unrelenting grind, and in that particular iteration, one that I found was not suitable for me.
 To the credit of management at TakeLessons they noticed my strengths and moved me over to customer service.
 I enjoyed that role but fielding complaints all day leaves one quite weary.
 I decided after 8 months at the company to quit and focus on programming.
 I had a mentor in my future father in law, and my closest friend was making a great living writing software for a company in Manhattan Beach.
 I saw in him and in the TakeLessons engineers, a life that I wanted and so I went for it.

 To pay the bills while I learned programming, I coached water polo at my old high school and worked for a catering service.
 I loved both experiences so much and to this day, I often think about working weekends in catering.
 Everyone of us should study politics and work in the service industry.
 That should be a college graduation requirement.
-One semester of International Relations courses coupled with work at a restaurant or catering service to learn some damn empathy, but I digress.
+One semester of International Relations courses and work at a restaurant or catering service to learn some damn empathy, but I digress.
 I coached, catered, and studied programming for nearly a year before moving to San Francisco in the Fall of 2013.
 My first ever technical interview was with Evernote which was an excellent experience.
 It was clear to my interviewer that I was in over my head.
 This was of course a CS heavy programming question and I obviously did not know CS fundamentals.
 The last year of study was basically all about building web applications.
 But my interviewer coached me through the problem with grace and patience.
 That experience was a catalyst for enrolling in a coding bootcamp which would set me on the path I’d been looking for all along.
 I am a vocal advocate of the bootcamp space and have deeper thoughts I will share another time.
 It was an incredible experience to be singularly focused on change with a group of likeminded people.
 We were a ragtag bunch.
 The first cohort of a budding coding bootcamp called RocketU.
 I chose RocketU because I was becoming really comfortable with python and python was part of their Fullstack curriculum.
 I still missed out on CS fundamentals but, I was able to land a job when the program finished.
 Primarily because I had an eye for decent design and my final project was nice to look at.
 It also actually worked!
 (I had it running until last year.
 Regrettably, I never really revisited it.
 You can check out the code here.)
 There were around 14 of us in that inaugural program and I believe that only 4 are still Engineers today.

 Soon, I found myself on the second floor of a converted victorian home in the Marina, building the web application for HeyLets.
 I still remember when the ping pong table arrived and I’d felt like I too had arrived.
 Having realized a dream that struck me hard almost exactly 2 years prior when I walked over to Engineering at TakeLessons for the first time.
 In all likelihood you’ve never heard of HeyLets.
 It’s one of many startups to fail here in Silicon Valley.
 We raised a million dollars and had a decent product but never enough users.
 As our time and runway was disappearing in front of us I was scared.
 I was completely unsure of myself in CS heavy technical interviews and convinced myself that I could not deliver in that setting.
 I was however a pretty good coder at that point and could manage the development of web apps across the stack.
 I desperately wanted to work at either Coinbase or Robinhood.
 I applied to neither.